 The area around the False Cross is home to many relatively bright deep sky objects.
 The brightest of these are the Omicron Velorum Cluster (IC 2391), the open clusters IC 2488 and NGC 2516, the reflection nebula IC 2220, and the globular cluster NGC 2808.

 Located just north of Alsephina, the Omicron Velorum Cluster (IC 2391) occupies 50 arcminutes of the apparent sky.
-With an apparent magnitude of 2.5, it is visible to the naked eye.
+With an apparent magnitude of 2.5, it is visible to the unaided eye.
 The brightest star in the cluster, the blue subgiant Omicron Velorum, has a mean apparent magnitude of 3.60.
 It is classified as a slow pulsating variable and its brightness varies from magnitude 3.57 to 3.63.
 The star lies approximately 490 light years away.
 The smaller open cluster NGC 2669 appears just east of IC 2391.

 The open cluster IC 2488 is considerably fainter, with an apparent magnitude of 7.4.
 It also lies at a much greater distance, about 3,700 light years away.
-It occupies 15 arcminutes of the sky near the naked-eye orange giant star N Velorum (mag.
+It occupies 15 arcminutes of the sky near the orange giant star N Velorum (mag.
 3.16).
 The cluster appears 30 arcminutes west of N Velorum.

-Located southwest of Avior, the open cluster NGC 2516 appears as a hazy patch to the naked eye and is easily resolved into stars with binoculars.
+Located southwest of Avior, the open cluster NGC 2516 appears as a hazy patch to the unaided eye and is easily resolved into stars with binoculars.
 The cluster has an apparent magnitude of 3.8 and an apparent size of 30.0 arcminutes.
 It is also known as the Sprinter or the Southern Beehive because it resembles the larger Beehive Cluster (Messier 44) in the constellation Cancer.

 The reflection nebula IC 2220 appears just north of the Southern Beehive.
 Also known as the Toby Jug Nebula, it occupies an area 8 by 8 degrees in size.
 The nebula lies approximately 1,200 light years away.
 It reflects the light of the bright red giant V341 Carinae (HD 65750).